stuartellis/sve-personal-website/content/articles/copier-project-maintenance.md

 _answers_file: .copier/.copier-answers-mynamespace-mytemplate.yaml

 # Use alternate template delimiters
-# This avoids conflicts with templating that is defined in the managed files
+# This avoids conflicts with templating that is defined in the managed files.
 _envops:
   block_end_string: "%]"
   block_start_string: "[%"